St Mary's Church, Dalton-in-Furness: Interior

 The arcades are supported by octagonal piers.
 At the east end of the north aisle is a flying buttress.
 Most of the furnishings were designed by the architects.
 The reredos has alabaster panels surrounded by sandstone.
 The baptismal font dates from the medieval period.
 It is octagonal with a goblet-shaped bowl, and is carved with quatrefoils and shields.
 There are fragments of stained glass dating from the early 16th century in the north porch.
 On the north side of the church is a window from the earlier church, dated 1862, made by Heaton, Butler and Bayne and designed by Alfred Hassam (1842–1869).
 On the south side of the church is 20th-century glass by Shrigley and Hunt.
 The monuments include one from the older church dated 1821, and others date from the 18th century.
 The three-manual organ was built in 1905 by Ainscough, and restored in 1973 by Pendlebury.
 Further modification have subsequently been made.
-There is a ring of ten bells with a tenor weight of 21cwt 0qr 21lbs (1104kg) in D all cast in 1927 by John Taylor & Co.
+There is a ring of ten bells with a tenor weight of 21cwt 0qr 21 lbs (1104 kg) in D all cast in 1927 by John Taylor & Co.
+The bells are hung in a cast iron frame, also dated 1927.
+Bellringers practice on a Tuesday evening.
+At the west end of the nave is the baptismal font, taken from Furness Abbey.